 There is a deeply personal reason behind my interest in carrying out my architectural practice as a social practice.
 As I explain in my personal statement, my family history begins with a handwritten note.
-It was a note that my grandfather, a white American whom I never met, and who apparently went by his initials F.D., sent to the family of my grandmother, Pastora, a young, black Colombian woman who had just passed away.
-In the note, F.D. instructed Pastora’s family to deliver their out-of-wedlock son to another woman, who had persuaded F.D. that she would take care of the child if F.D. gave her enough money for the task.
+It was a note that my grandfather, a white American whom I never met, and who apparently went by his initials J.D.,1 sent to the family of my grandmother, Pastora, a young, black Colombian woman who had just passed away.
+In the note, J.D. instructed Pastora’s family to deliver their out-of-wedlock son to another woman, who had persuaded J.D. that she would take care of the child if J.D. gave her enough money for the task.
 Once she got the money, the woman left with my father, but later abandoned him.
 Unable to go back to his family, my father grew up homeless in a village in the Colombian Andes, far away from the Chocó lowland village of his mother.

 The story of my father had a profound effect on my life in many ways, starting with the practical side.
-I was raised in relative poverty, and ended up in architecture only for convenience: I was looking for job stability.
+I was raised in relative poverty, and ended up in architecture partly for convenience: I was looking for job stability.
 However, the fact that my arrival in this field happened in such a detached way ultimately became the decisive factor that made me see architecture differently.
 Since my dream was never to become an architect, I did not have any idealized image of an artist-architect to pursue.
 I had never thought about myself as a “starchitect,” or any architect for that matter.
 Thus, I was free to explore alternatives within architectural practice that were less fashionable, such as working in sites of poverty.

 Some aspects of my work in the field.